 We reviewed supplemental information to determine if there is a significant difference in loss experience between Pinnacol and the rest of the industry.
-The data provided suggests that Pinnacol has had higher on-level loss ratios than the private carriers for policy years 2011 through 2016.
-While the non-Pinnacol experience may indicate rates a couple of percent lower than the proposed loss cost change, because this difference is within a relatively small range around the proposed change, the proposed change is reasonable.
+The data provided suggests that Pinnacol has had higher on-level loss ratios than the private carriers for policy years 2011 through 2016, followed by a significantly lower loss ratio for policy year 2017.
+The non-Pinnacol experience has been similar to the Pinnacol experience over the past three years in total, and because this difference is within a relatively small range around the proposed change, the proposed change is reasonable.